leansofttech/demo2-git/README.md

 #how to add reviewers and assignees to github?
 #how to do continuous integration in github?

 #create a resolve conflict section
 #create unstaged and revert section
 #create a fork section
+#git reset vs git restore vs git rm